Tradescantia pallida (Purple Heart Plant) Indoor Care, Propagation, Problems and Solutions

 Light Requirements

-Purple Heart Plant grows best in bright indirect light.
+Purple Heart Plant does well in bright indirect light.
 Keep it away from direct sunshine as it can lead to scorching of the leaves.

 Water Requirements

-Water Purple Heart Plant thoroughly during the growing season while allowing the top 2-3 inches of soil to dry out between waterings to maintain the soil moderately moist.
+Water your Purple Heart Plant thoroughly in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings.
+Maintain the soil moderately moist and avoid overwatering which can result in yellowing and rotting.

-Cut down on watering during the cold weather to keep the soil slightly moist as growth is minimal.
+Cut down on watering in fall and winter to keep the soil slightly moist as growth is minimal.
 Do not allow the soil to dry out completely to avoid wilting and drooping leaves.

 Make sure that the pot has a drainage hole to prevent the soil from getting soggy soil to prevent root-rot and death of the plant.